On This Page

 To achieve about a 50/50 chance of winning a bet on a lopsided game, like the Rams vs. Vikings above, the sports books have come up with the "point spread."

-I admit "point spread bet" is not a common term in sports betting, but I'm trying to change that.
-What I call a point spread bet is a basic bet against the point spread.
-Many people call this a "straight bet" but this term can also be used, and is printed on tickets for, money liney bets, total bets, and any other bet involving just one game.
-So I invite the rest of the world to adopt this term.
+Before I go on, let me clarify some terminology.
+Despite it being probably the most popular way to bet, there is no particular term for a bet against the spread.
+Many people call this a "straight bet."
+However, this term can also be used, and is printed on tickets for, money line bets, total bets, and any other bet involving just one game.
+For purposes of this page, I call such bets a "point spread" bet, and invite the rest of the world to adopt this terminology.

 Total Bets are similar to point spread bets, except the bettor bets on the total points scored.
 In the example above the bettor bets whether the total points combined between the Vikings and Rams will be over or under 41.
 Like point spread bets the bettor must generally risk $11 to win $10, for a house edge of 4.54%.

 - A $55 bet on the under would win $50 if the total points in the game were 40 or less.

 - A $55 bet on the over would win $50 if the total points in the game were 42 or less.

 - Any bet on the over or under would push if the total points in the game were exactly 41.

 Parlay bets are a good and popular way to potentially win big with a small wager.
 The way they work is the bettor picks two or more events, which all must win or push to win the bet.
 One or more loss will cause the whole parlay bet to lose.
 In the event of a push, that "leg" of the parlay bet will be ignored and the win will be reduced to whatever it would pay if that selection were never made.

 The way the win on parlay bets is calculated is as follows:

 - If the player made two or more picks that are at -110 odds, then a parlay table will be used to determine to determine the win for just those events.
 These tables offer stingy odds, except for the two-leg parlay.